-The idea of unity inspired this watercolor collage craft, a beautiful visual of our earth, with invisible lines, threads, connecting and unifying us.
-I was also able to incorporate and share a few different art techniques: watercolor brush strokes, collage, and used more than one medium.
-The best part, I was able to use supplies I had at home and no plastic is used in this craft.
+The idea of unity inspired this watercolor collage craft, a beautiful visual of our earth, with invisible lines, and threads, connecting and unifying us.
+I was also able to incorporate and share a few different art techniques: watercolor brush strokes and collage, and used more than one medium.
+The best part, I was able to use supplies I had at home, and no plastic is used in this craft.

 - Regular white printer paper (Amazon Basic White $8)